clarencepohh/tp/docs/team/nicholastanyy.md

 These were done by having a class which calculates the dimensions of the terminal.
 This code is not included in the unused folder as it is a code snippet modified from something I found online.
 The code uses an intelligent way of finding terminal dimensions, using ANSI codes to control the position of the cursor.
 Then using a TerminalController class (in unused code segment), I was able to send keyboard inputs to the terminal to fix some issues with the outputs to the terminal that arose during the calculation of terminal dimensions.
 <br><br>
 I successfully managed to centralise some components and fit corresponding avatar sizes but ran into major issues when trying to run the text-ui-tests.
 This feature took a lot of effort to implement.
 I had to abandon this feature as I was worried that it could cause more problems to other implementations in the future, like not working in other terminal types or conflicting with other Ui implementations.

+## Reflections
+This project has been a great experience and a first step into the software engineering world for my teammates and I. I look forward to learning from this experience and build more software in the future!